eivindmoholdt/Master-Code/README.md

 ## Image Generation
 The Image Generation folder contains the Python files DALL-E-2_Gen.py and SD_Gen.py, for generating datasets with DALL-E 2 and SD.
-Note that we originally load the captions from the original test_data.json file from COSMOS for image generation.
+We load the captions from the original test_data.json file from COSMOS for image generation.
-The modified captions we got post NER and censoring are saved in DALLE.json and/or SDv14.json files, you can load both original and mod captions from there as well
-All details are outlined in the respective files

 CardinalImages folder contains the filepaths to images from DALL-E 2 and SD clearly affected by the 'Cardinal' entity label.

 ## Predictions and evaluation
+The main.py file servers as a ready-to-go demonstration and a dynamic model for testing our approach.
+The script automatically runs image generation and prediciton from start to finish for 5 samples per model, including:
+Text processing, Image Generation + JSON files, Object Detection + Encoder, Similarity Checker and Predictions